L33tCh/speedtest-api/README.md

 # NodeJS REST API SQLite

-This project is a proof of concept (POC).
-It's purpose is to demonstrate an implementation of a NodeJS REST API using SQLite as a database (sqlite.db).
+This project's purpose is to provide a NodeJS REST API using SQLite as a database (sqlite.db) to store and retrieve speedtest-cli results.
 The code is written in ES6 and uses Promises.

 ## Installation :

-1. Clone this repository : `git clone https://github.com/romwaldtff/NodeJS-REST-API-SQLite.git`
+1. Clone this repository : `git clone git@github.com:linosteenkamp/speedtest-api.git`
 2. Then install its dependencies : `npm install`

 ## Requirements :